We need you to help Britain go green

 Smart meters use wireless networks to communicate within your home, to show your energy use on your in-home display, and to communicate with each other.

-If you only have a gas supply with us at the moment and you’d like smart meters, you can get a quote for us to supply your electricity too, then we can get both meters installed for you.
+We are unable to swap your electricity meter if it isn’t supplied by us, however; if you only have a gas supply with us at the moment and you’d like both meters smart at the same time, you can get a quote for us to supply your electricity too, then we can get both meters installed for you.

 Should I get a smart meter?